fresh-standard/fresh-themes/themes/awesome/README.md

 Theme: Awesome
 ==============
-An experimental FluentCV theme based on [Byungjin Park's][author] [Awesome-CV][acv] resume template for LaTeX.
+An experimental FluentCV theme based on [Byungjin Park's][author] [Awesome-CV][acv] résumé template for LaTeX.

 ## Use

-1. Run `fluentcv build my-resume.json to out/my-resume.all -t awesome` to create a LaTeX resume in the Awesome-CV style using your FRESH or JSON Resume resume.
+1. Run `fluentcv build my-resume.json to out/my-resume.all -t awesome` to create a LaTeX résumé in the Awesome-CV style using your FRESH or JSON Resume resume.

 2. Generate a styled PDF by running `xelatex my-resume.tex` in the `examples` folder generated in Step 1.
 You'll need a valid and updated LaTeX environment on